Rahul NAIR, et al.

 membranes having a thickness around 1 μηι which are effectively

-composed of graphene oxide are permeable to water even though they
+composed of graphene oxide are permeable to water even though

-unimpeaded permeation of water (10<10>times faster than He)
+allow unimpeaded permeation of water (10<10>times faster

-(Nair et al. Science, 2012, 335, 442-444).
-Such GO laminates are
+than He) (Nair et al. Science, 2012, 335, 442-444).
+Such GO

-particularly attractive as potential filtration or separation
+laminates are particularly attractive as potential filtration or

 [0006] Sun et al (Selective Ion Penetration of Graphene Oxide